Tibial shaft fractures are often the result of the high-energy injury. Sometimes they can also be insidious in onset, such as stress fractures.

 Comminuted, and markedly displaced spiral fractures with minimal displacement and minimal comminution represent examples of low-energy injury

-Fractures of proximal third of tibia are discussed separately.
+Fractures of the proximal third of tibia are discussed separately.

 Tibial shaft fractures can be low energy or high energy.

-Low energy fractures are result of torsional injury.
-It is kind of indirect trauma and causes spiral fracture.
+Low energy fractures are the result of the torsional injury.
+It is kind of indirect trauma and causes a spiral fracture.
 The fibula is fractured at a different level.
 It is associated with minimal soft tissue injury

-high energy fracture pattern are caused by direct forces resulting in wedge or short oblique fracture and sometimes significant comminution.
-Fibula is fractured at the same level.
+high energy fracture pattern are caused by direct forces resulting in a wedge or short oblique fracture and sometimes significant comminution.
+The fibula is fractured at the same level.